zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/personal-alert-button.md

 PAB is a fast and responsive device that enables our seniors to live safely and independently by providing round-the-clock monitoring and assistance.

-The seniors are allowed to determine the location of the devices as they are wireless and battery-operated, with a lifespan of around 5 years.
+The seniors are allowed to determine the location of the devices as they are wireless and battery-operated, with a lifespan of around five years.

 ### How Do You Use the PAB?